-PEIS imaging of single cells
+PEIS Imaging of Single Cells

 Figure 3a shows the PEIS image of four MG63 human osteosarcoma cells on ITO coated glass at 1.5 V measured with a light modulation frequency of 10 Hz, which shows good correlation with the optical image obtained from the camera (Figure 3b).
 The photocurrent on the cells was smaller than that on the bare ITO surface, which, in keeping with the PAH model study (see above), we assume to be due to the negative charge of the cell surface.
 Chronoamperometry with chopped blue laser illumination at 10 Hz on ITO samples with and without a confluent layer of cells shows a significantly smaller current increase upon illumination for the sensor with cells than for the one without (Figure 3d).
 Figure 3e shows the Nyquist plots of the ITO electrode with and without cells in PBS at 1.5 V under illumination, where a greater charge transfer resistance was obtained on the cell-covered ITO electrode compared to the blank ITO electrode, indicating a blocked redox process caused by the negative surface charge of the cells on the ITO electrode surface.
+The frequency dependence of the local photocurrent (Figure S5) shows the greatest contrast between blank surface and cell attachment area at low frequencies.
+This also confirms that the ac-photocurrent contrast is caused by the redox process as the time-dependent photocurrent (Figure 3d) reaches a constant steady state oxidation current after about 58 ms, i.e. at high frequencies, the redox current would not reach its maximum value.
 It is also worth noting that the PEIS image of cells shown in Figure 3a presents a photocurrent distribution along the cells, where the photocurrent in the cell center was smaller than the photocurrent on the cell edge, which can also be seen from the I-V curves displayed in Figure 3c measured at different points on a cell (points A and B) and off the cell (point C).
 These local differences in the photocurrent under the cell could be due to differences in the local cell surface charge or the gap height between the surface and the cell membrane as the cell can also physically block the diffusion of hydroxide to the sensor surface.
+The diffusion path in the narrow gap under the cell is longer in the center of the cell resulting in lower photocurrents.
 To confirm that the photocurrents under the cell are dependent on the cell surface charge, the results for three different cell types were compared with their zeta potentials.
-Figures S4 and 4a show ac-photocurrent images of B50 rat neuroblastoma and human mesenchymal stem cells (hMSC), respectively.
+Figures S6 and 4a show ac-photocurrent images of B50 rat neuroblastoma and human mesenchymal stem cells (hMSC), respectively.
 The three cell types display significant differences in the photocurrent contrast, which show a clear correlation with cell charges determined by zeta potential measurements (Figure 3f).

-Besides imaging single cells in DPBS solution with PEIS, the surface charge of single cells was also visualized successfully in Dulbecco’s Modified Eagle’s Medium (DMEM) supplemented with 10% FBS (Figures S5 and S6), which makes PEIS a suitable technique for use under standard mammalian cell culture conditions.
+Besides imaging single cells in DPBS solution with PEIS, the surface charge of single cells was also visualized successfully in Dulbecco’s Modified Eagle’s Medium (DMEM) supplemented with 10% FBS (Figures S7 and S8), which makes PEIS a suitable technique for use under standard mammalian cell culture conditions.